futzu/SCTE35_threefive/README.md

 # threefive,
-## the Industry leading SCTE-35 tool.
+## the Industry leading SCTE-35 Parser.

   * __All 2020 SCTE-35__
     * Commands